Blumlaut/EasyAdmin-docs/docs/webhook.md

 # Discord Webhook

+**Note:** The Discord Webhook is not active when Bot Logging is configured.

 EasyAdmin Supports Monitoring of Admin Actions by using Discord's Webhook feature, this can be enabled by adding